Slovenia entry requirements for Jordan passport holders

 |---|---|---|

-| Visa application Apply for a Schengen visa | Jordanian passport holders need a Schengen visa before traveling to Slovenia.
-Apply at the Slovenian embassy or consulate in your country of residence, or at the embassy of another Schengen state that handles Slovenia's visa applications.
-Processing takes at least 15 calendar days — submit your application no later than 6 months and no earlier than 15 days before your trip.Apply for Schengen visa | Required |
+| Visa application Apply for a Schengen visa at the Slovenian embassy or consulate | Jordanian passport holders need a Schengen visa before traveling to Slovenia.
+Apply at the Slovenian embassy or consulate in your country of residence — processing takes at least 15 calendar days.
+Submit your application no more than 6 months before your trip.Apply for Schengen visa | Required |

-| Valid passport Must be valid for at least 3 months beyond your planned departure from Schengen area | Your passport must have at least two blank pages for entry stamps.
-The 3-month validity rule applies to the entire Schengen zone — not just Slovenia.
-Airlines check this at check-in, and border officers enforce it strictly. | Required |
+| Valid passport Must be valid for at least 3 months beyond your planned departure from Schengen area | Your passport needs at least 3 months of validity after the date you leave Slovenia (and the entire Schengen zone).
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding. | Required |

-| Proof of accommodation Hotel booking or invitation letter | Have a confirmed hotel reservation or a signed invitation letter from your host in Slovenia ready.
-Border officers may ask to see it during passport control.
-Airbnb bookings with the host's contact details are accepted. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter for the entire stay | Carry a hotel confirmation, hostel booking, or a signed invitation letter from your host in Slovenia.
+Border officers may ask to see it during the visa application process or at entry. | Recommended |

 What happens at the border